City shoe repair shop last of one-time 34

 “He’s reconditioned a couple pairs of shoes,” Tommelleo said.
 “I feel very fortunate because there aren’t any (shoe repair shops) in the area.”

-Jeannette also work with Samuels & Sons, an East Long Avenue wholesale distributor for shoe stores and shoe repair supplies.
+Jeannette also works with Samuels & Sons, an East Long Avenue wholesale distributor for shoe stores and shoe repair supplies.

 “There’s been a lot of downfall in the shoe repair industry,” said owner Alan Samuels.
 “Nobody is fixing their shoes.
 They’re throwing them out.”